abhinavtk7/F-T-python-course/README.md

-# FlaxandTeal-python-course
-This repo contains jupyter notebooks I have worked on while doing the F&amp;T python course.
+# Python Course - Flaxandteal
+Welcome to the repository for the Python course Jupyter notebooks.
+This repository contains all the notebooks used throughout the course, containing hands-on examples and exercises for learning Python.

+## Course Outline